Celebration

 This event celebrates the unity of life and death, considered by many to be the most important holiday of the year in Mexico and other Latin American countries, although it is observed in Portugal, Spain, Philippines, Italy,

-France, Poland, Slovakia, Lithuania,Croatia, Austria and Germany, just to name a few!
+France and Poland to name a few!
 Día de los Muertos is a very special time, when once a year, the spirits of loved ones who have died return to earth to celebrate this holiday with friends and family.

 Community